-See "Notes to the Financial Statements-Note 2" included in our unaudited interim financial statements in Item 1 of this Quarterly Report for more information.
+See Note 2.
+Significant Accounting Policies, included in our unaudited interim financial statements in Item 1 of this Quarterly Report for more information

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk.
+Quantitative and Qualitative Disclosures About Market Risk

 We are a smaller reporting company as defined by Rule 12b-2 of the Securities Exchange Act of 1934 and are not required to provide the information under this item.